-We have an asset-based revolving credit facility with the Bank of Tokyo-Mitsubishi UFJ (the "2022 Japan ABL Credit Facility") which provides a line of credit to our Japan subsidiary of up to 6.0 billion Japanese Yen (\$42.6 million), is subject to borrowing base availability under the facility, and is secured by certain assets, including eligible inventory and accounts receivable of our Japan subsidiary which are subject to certain restrictions and covenants related to certain pledged assets and financial performance metrics.
-The interest rate applicable to outstanding borrowings under the 2022 Japan ABL Credit Facility is subject to an effective interest rate equal to the Tokyo Interbank Offered Rate plus 0.80%.
-As of December 31, 2023, our remaining borrowing base availability under the 2022 Japan ABL Credit Facility was 2.0 billion Yen (\$14.2 million).
+Our Japan subsidiary was party to an asset-based revolving credit facility with the Bank of Tokyo-Mitsubishi UFJ (the "2022 Japan ABL Credit Facility") which provided a line of credit to our Japan subsidiary of up to 6.0 billion Japanese Yen (or approximately \$38.1 million using the exchange rate in effect as of December 31, 2024) subject to borrowing base availability under the facility, and was secured by certain assets, including eligible inventory and accounts receivable of our Japan subsidiary which were subject to certain restrictions and covenants related to certain pledged assets and financial performance metrics.
+The interest rate applicable to outstanding borrowings under the 2022 Japan ABL Credit Facility was subject to an effective interest rate equal to the Tokyo Interbank Offered Rate ("TIBOR") plus 0.80%.
+As of December 31, 2024, our remaining borrowing base availability under the 2022 Japan ABL Credit Facility was 2.0 billion Japanese Yen (\$12.7 million).
+The 2022 Japan ABL Credit Facility matured on January 25, 2025.